 Take a Cruise on the Thames

 A visit to the magical city of London is incomplete without experiencing a night cruise on the River Thames.
-We started from Tower of London to Westminster and back.
+We started from the Tower of London to Westminster and back.
 The route covered almost all the major London attractions the Tower Bridge, House of Parliament, the London Eye, the Big Ben illuminated with enchanting colorful lights.

 Cruising past the numerous bridges one by one and watching the iconic red buses, and the trains on the bridge is a marvelous experience.